thchr/Woodpile.jl/README.md

 Tools to generate arbitrary woodpile-like structures with space group symmetry.

-The functionality is provided via `symmetrize` (see `help> symmetrize`), which "symmetrizes" (i.e., repeats symmetrically related) `Cylinder` objects over a set of symmetry operations, retaining cylinders that are inequivalent and inside the unit cell.
+The functionality is provided via `symmetrize` (see `help> symmetrize`), which "symmetrizes" (i.e., adds symmetrically related) `Cylinder` objects over a set of symmetry operations, retaining cylinders that are inequivalent and inside the unit cell.

 ## Installation
 Woodpile.jl is not registered in the Julia registry.
 To install, add via the GitHub URL: